 As of July 2013 you can now look up 3000 devices of the VEB Carl Zeiss Jena and of Carl Zeiss in Oberkochen until 1990 , and enlarge all the images by clicking on them.

 The archives are open Monday – Friday from 9 a.m. to 3 p.m.
 Other visiting times can be arranged.

 Before your initial visit, please make an appointment:

 The archives are located on the factory premises in Jena:

-In the last few years, over 120,000 photographs have been catalogued, of which more than 100,000 have already been scanned in.
+More than 120,000 photographs have been taken over the last number of years.
+Of these, over 100,000 have now been scanned in.
 These pictures document the history of Carl Zeiss in Jena.

-The oldest ones date back to the 1860s.
-The images focus on people, buildings, instruments, and events.
+The oldest pictures date back to the 1860s.
+The main subjects in focus are people, buildings, systems and events.

-Due to the enormous amount of data, it is not possible to upload the actual pictures to the Internet.
-Using preview images, you can select which pictures you would like to order by e-mail.
-To do so, please list the digital signature, which you will find above each picture.
+Due to the enormous volume of data, it is impossible to place the pictures online.
+With the aid of preview images, you can select which pictures you wish to order by Email.
+To do this, please provide the signature, which you can find via each picture.

 Over 100,000 different product literature publications are catalogued in the product literature databank.
 Almost without exception, they consist of product literature from Carl Zeiss and its subsidiaries.
 Among them are catalogs, brochures, and instruction manuals, as well as price lists and circulars for retailers.
 You can also find reprints of scientific articles discussing Carl Zeiss instruments.